-Alison Bates – (PhD, 2016) Alison is currently at UMass Amherst, as a Lecturer in Renewable Energy & Sustainability and the Graduate Program Director for the M.S.
-Sustainability Science program.
+Alison Bates – (PhD, 2016) Alison is an Assistant Professor of Environmental Studies at Colby College in Maine.
 Alison wrote a three essay dissertation exploring, public perceptions of demonstration scale projects, de-conflicting offshore wind and commercial fishing, and a review of effects of offshore wind on marine mammals.
 Key Challenges of Offshore Wind Power: Three Essays Addressing Public Acceptance, Stakeholder Conflict, and Wildlife Impacts, 2016.

 Joseph Brodie – (PhD, 2016) Joseph received his Ph.D. in Physical Ocean Science and Engineering, where his dissertation focused on evaluating wake effects from different possible wind farm configurations for the Delaware Wind Energy Area.
 He also conducted research on grid operation impacts from large scale offshore wind, including the impacts of extreme wind variability events.
 Dr. Brodie now works as the Director of Atmospheric Research for the Rutgers University Center for Ocean Observing Leadership, focusing on the ongoing development of offshore wind in NJ.

 Michelle Burt – Michelle works as a program analyst for NOAA (through the NOAA contractor, Lynker Technologies).